Disclaimer: I do not own Naruto. If I did then it would have gone something...like...THIS!

 A bladed black chain shoots up from the ground, stabs through the tentacle, wraps around it, and pulls it out of Naruto's stomach.
 The boy falls back and inspects his stomach; there's no trace of any damage.
 He looks up to see the black chain wrestling with the tentacle; he feels some small relief that something here is on his side.
-The apocalyptic windstorm dies down and allows the debris to return to the landscape.
+The apocalyptic wind storm dies down and allows the debris to return to the landscape.
 The glow of the Sharingan flares angrily and more tentacles shoot out of its tunnel-like pupil.

 More chains erupt from the ground and intercept the tentacles.
 As they are torn and severed, they bleed a putrid substance from rotten-looking innards.
-The battle is turned against the Sharingan; the dozens of chains sprouting from the bone-grit quickly overwhelm the tentacles then join together to spear themselves into the center of that damned eye.
+The battle is turned against the Sharingan; the dozens of chains sprouting from the bone-grit quickly overwhelm the tentacles then join together to spear themselves into the centre of that damned eye.
 Naruto gets to his feet and grins ferociously as he watches the chains rip the Sharingan apart and spill its disgusting vitreous mucus upon the dried bone-grit.
 His joy is cut short when a massive foot sets down nearby and shakes the ground so hard that he nearly topples over.

 He turns around and looks up; the black shape of The Kyuubi leans over him and blocks out the sky.

 The last thing Kenichi remembers is stepping out of the changing room of the chuunin lounge and bumping into someone.
 He can't remember the man's face, only his eye: a Sharingan.
 Now he's sprawled on his ass with his hands instinctively covering his right eye which feels like it's been stabbed out.
 The pain is so great that both his eyes are scrunched shut, he hears the sound of nearby voices and is about to call for help when another sound stops him.